napse-invest/django-napse/README.md

 ...

 ## Usefull commands
-Unless otherwise specified, all commands are to be run at the root folder of the project.
+Unless otherwise specified, all commands are to be run at the root folder of the project

 ### Create a new project
 - Unix \